 The Most Popular Post on Gluten-Free Wednesdays Last Week

-~ Copycat Starbucks Pumpkin Scones from Hope’s Kitchen ~ While I’ll be the first to admit that I never had a Starbucks Pumpkin Scone “back in the day,” as soon as I saw Melanie’s version I wanted one!
-She also says that they’re a lot like Scruffins, which are a scone/muffin “cross” from The Great Harvest Bread Company, if you’ve ever had one of those.
-These scones are gluten free and egg free, and easily made dairy free and vegan.
+~ Gluten-Free Copycat Starbucks Pumpkin Scones from Hope’s Kitchen (note: this website is no longer active so I have linked to the recipe via the Wayback Machine internet archive) ~ While I’ll be the first to admit that I never had a Starbucks Pumpkin Scone “back in the day,” as soon as I saw Melanie’s version I wanted one!
+She also says that they’re a lot like Scruffins, which are a scone/muffin “cross” from The Great Harvest Bread Company (if you’ve ever had one of those).
+These scones are gluten free and egg free, and also easily made dairy free and vegan.

 ~ My GFW Post “Picks”